DrakeEntity/Repository-for-Hacktoberfest-2020/README.md

 - [Hacktoberfest-2020 Good First issue](https://github.com/Py-Contributors/Hacktoberfest-2020)

-## Create A PR and add Open-source Repisotry for beginner here in list.
+## Create A PR and add Open-source Repisotry for beginner here in list below the last.